 Life as An Empath

 Ever since I was a kid, I’ve always felt things too deeply.
 I was the kind of kid that would rescue ants drowning in water.
-I would always give away my food to poor kids and go hungry myself.
+I would always give away my food to poor kids at school and go hungry myself.
 I didn’t want anyone to go through suffering, not even animals or insects.
 I just can’t stand it.

 The world today is a crazy place.
 I think it’s safe to say we live in an era where there’s a lot of large scale suffering going on.
 Foreign country invasions, mass migrations, wars and displacements, child rape and slavery, factory farming and abuse of livestock animals, climate change, pollution…these are just some of the terrible barbaric things our world is going through, in a time where we are supposed to be the most technologically advanced.